Oasis of the Seas - Lessons Learned

 - Central Park has 12,500 plants, 62 vine plants, 56 trees and bamboo.

-- The AquaTheater pool is 17.9 feet deep and is one of the largest pools at sea.
+- The AquaTheater pool is 17.9 feet deep and is one of the largest pools at sea, it is in fact, the deepest pool of any cruise ship in the world.

 - 4.7 million pounds (564,000 gallons) of fresh water are consumed every 24 hours.